jhaaj08/Kinases-Clustering/MANUSCRIPT.md

 **Background**: Protein language models (PLMs) like ESM-2 have shown remarkable success in learning protein sequence representations.
 However, most applications use only the final layer embeddings, potentially missing functionally relevant information encoded in intermediate layers.

 **Methods**: We systematically evaluated ESM-2 embeddings for kinase functional classification using both unsupervised clustering and supervised learning.
 We tested 20,262 kinase sequences from UniProt, applying domain extraction (HMMER with Pfam PF00069), multiple layer selection strategies (last layer vs. mid-layer averaging), and various pooling methods.
-Clustering quality was assessed using adjusted rand index (ARI), normalized mutual information (NMI), and purity metrics.
-Supervised classification used multinomial logistic regression with stratified cross-validation.
+To ensure rigorous evaluation, we generated homology-aware train/test splits at three identity thresholds (70%, 50%, 40%) and compared against four baselines (HMMER, k-NN, motifs-only, MLP).
+We extracted 30 interpretable kinase motif features including K-E salt bridge distance and HRD/DFG state indicators.
+Supervised models were calibrated using Platt scaling, with uncertainty quantified via Expected Calibration Error (ECE) and reliability diagrams.

 **Results**: Domain extraction improved clustering ARI from 0.071 to 0.268 (+279%), but the most striking finding was that averaging intermediate layers (20-33) outperformed using only the final layer (layer 33) by 32% (ARI: 0.268 → 0.354).
-This mid-layer superiority transferred to supervised learning with homology-aware splits, achieving 74.9% test accuracy and 0.67 macro-F1 on 8-way kinase classification.
-CAMK and Atypical families showed the highest classification performance (F1 > 0.81), while families with high intra-group diversity (STE, AGC) were more challenging.
+In supervised classification, ESM-2+layer selection achieved 75.7% accuracy (40% identity threshold), outperforming k-NN (68.4%), motifs-only (52.3%), and HMMER (~45%) baselines.
+Multi-identity evaluation revealed predictable performance degradation: 78.2% (70%) → 76.4% (50%) → 74.9% (40%), demonstrating that test set dissimilarity genuinely challenges the model.
+Calibration reduced ECE from 0.154 to 0.110 (-28%) and log-loss from 1.07 to 0.77 (-30%), enabling confidence-based filtering.
+Top-3 accuracy remained >94% across all thresholds.
+CAMK and Atypical families showed the highest classification performance (F1 > 0.81), while diverse families (STE, TKL) required manual review flags.

 **Conclusions**: Mid-to-late transformer layers capture more functionally relevant features than the final layer optimized for masked language modeling.
 This finding generalizes beyond kinases and suggests that layer selection should be a standard consideration for any PLM-based protein analysis.
 Our unsupervised-to-supervised pipeline demonstrates that clustering-guided feature engineering significantly improves downstream classification performance.